transitiverobotics/transitive-utils/docs/index.md

 ## visit

-reusable visitor pattern: iteratively visits all nodes in the tree described by `object`, where `childField` indicates the child-of predicate.
+Reusable visitor pattern: iteratively visits all nodes in the tree described by `object`, where `childField` indicates the child-of predicate.

 #### Parameters